wixplosives/stylable.io/docs/guides/handbook/namespace.md

 }
 ```

-Notice that in this case, we are mapping our class to a class selector and not just a simple class name.
-This is because classes can be mapped to any selector, including multiple classes, elements and other CSS selector parts.
+Notice that in this case, we are mapping our `okButton` class to a `.myLib__ok` class selector.
+This is because classes can be mapped to any selector, including multiple classes, elements, attributes and other CSS selector parts.

 <!-- TODO: expand on -st-global outcomes in the runtime api and link to it here -->